basvandervlies/cf_surfsara_lib/doc/services/yum.md

 ## def.cf/json

-See what the default values are and which variables can be overriden:j
+See what the default values are and which variables can be overriden
  * [yum default.json](/templates/yum/json/default.json)
  * [yum repository default.json](/templates/yum_repository/json/default.json)